Archive for January, 2006

 The Moving Finger

 It wasn’t until I began blogging that I realized how different it, and journalism generally, is from what one usually has in mind when one contemplates taking up writing.
-We have a mental image of the writer toiling in solitude to leave his brilliant existential mark; one thinks of the words, once set down, as going up on permanent display for the delight of the ages, and this is indeed the case for the successful author of books.
-But the journalist’s or blogger’s work is more like the chef’s - meant to be consumed as soon it is prepared, it is served up in single portions, with a new dish offered every day.
-I have to admit that there is, though, a tug of sadness at seeing a favorite post work its way down, and eventually off, the screen.
+We have a mental image of the writer toiling in solitude to leave his brilliant existential mark; one thinks of the words, once set down, as going up on permanent display, for the delight of the ages, and certainly this is the case for the successful author of books.
+But the journalist’s or blogger’s work is more like the chef’s – meant to be consumed as soon it is prepared, it is served up in single portions, with a new dish offered every day.
+There is, though, a certain sadness at seeing a favorite post work its way down, and eventually off, the screen.

-But for those who seek enlightenment, blogging is the perfect avocation.
-Like the elaborate sand mandalas prepared by Tibetan monks, it teaches us that life is a process, not a destination, and helps train us to avoid the attachment to the results of our efforts that is such a spiritual trap.
+But for those who seek inner enlightenment, blogging is the perfect avocation – like the elaborate sand mandalas prepared by Tibetan monks, it teaches us that life is a process, not a destination, and helps train us to avoid the attachment to results that is such a spiritual trap.

 On the other hand, if you are Oprah Winfrey, and think that The Best of waka waka waka has a nice ring to it, do get in touch.
-In training oneself to avoid attachments, it’s always good to have something substantial to work with.
+To really train oneself to avoid attachments, it’s good to have something substantial to work with.

 Network News